 The Standard Deduction went up again this year:

 Individual from $12,200 to $12,400

 - The ACA (Affordable Care Act) individual mandate penalty no longer applies for lack of health insurance.

-Medical deductions are now based on expenses that exceed 10% of your adjusted gross income, up from 7.5%
+- Medical Deductions are again based on expenses that exceed 10% of your adjusted gross income.
+You must itemize to claim this.

 - Moving Expense

 - Pass-Through income and the qualified business income deduction of 20% are again eligible for a qualified business in 2019.

 - The Standard Mileage Rate has decreased to 57.5 cents per mile for 2020.

 - Meals and entertainment